Forward Analysis and Model Checking for Trace Bounded WSTS: Background

 \paragraph{Completeness} \citet{cwsts2} define \emph{$\omega^2$-WSTS} as the class of systems that can be completed, and provide an extensive off-the-shelf algebra of datatypes with their completions~\citep{cwsts1}.
 As they argue, all the concrete classes of deterministic WSTS considered in the literature are $\omega^2$.
 Completed systems share their sets of finite and infinite traces with the original systems: the added limit states only influence transfinite sequences of transitions.

-For instance, the whole class of \emph{affine counter systems}, with affine transition functions of form $f(X)=AX+B$, with $A$ a $k\times k$ matrix of non-negative integers and $B$ a vector of $k$ integers---encompassing reset/transfer Petri nets and broadcast protocols---can be completed to configurations in $(\mathbb{N}\cup\{\omega\})^k$.
-Similarly, functional lossy channel systems~\citep{cwsts1} can work on \emph{products}~\citep[Corollary~6.5]{fwlcs}.
+For instance, the whole class of \emph{affine counter systems}, with affine transition functions of form $f(\vec x)=\vec A\vec x+\vec b$, with $\vec A$ a $k\times k$ matrix of non negative integers and $\vec b$ a vector of $k$ integers---encompassing reset/transfer Petri nets and broadcast protocols---can be completed to configurations in $(\mathbb{N}\cup\{\omega\})^k$.
+Similarly, \emph{functional lossy channel systems}---a deterministic variant of lossy channel systems~\citep[see also \autoref{sub:posta}]{cwsts1}---can work on \emph{products}~\citep[Corollary~6.5]{fwlcs}.
 On both accounts, the completed functions are partial continuous.

-\paragraph{Determinism} Beyond deterministic systems, one can consider finite branching WSTS \citep{cwsts1} obtained from deterministic WSTS through a labeling function $\sigma$.
-Such WSTS are not necessarily deterministic, but one can decide the following sufficient condition for determinism.